 What are the alternatives to tonsillectomy and adenoidectomy?

-Antibiotics are unlikely to permanently reduce the size of tonsils and adenoids.
+Antibiotics are unlikely to permanently reduce the size of these tissues.
 Daily use of a nasal steroid spray may reduce the size of adenoids, but not tonsils.
-Medical treatment of any associated allergies or chronic sinus infections may improve nasal breathing and sleep quality, but probably will not affect the size of the tonsils and adenoids.
+Medical treatment of any associated allergies or chronic sinus infections may improve nasal breathing and sleep quality, but probably will not affect their size.

-Watchful waiting may be a reasonable alternative.
-Tonsils and adenoids typically get smaller as the child gets older.
+Watchful waiting may be a reasonable alternative, as they typically get smaller as the child gets older.
 They usually are at maximum size around six years of age and have substantially reduced in size by around 12 years.
 Adult snoring and sleep apnea are seldom due to enlarged tonsils and adenoids.
 The issue usually is not whether the child will outgrow the problem.
 Instead, the issue is the impact on the child’s quality of life while waiting for conditions to improve.
 The other concern is any long-term consequences on the heart, lung, or facial development.

 The decision to proceed with surgery always involves weighing the potential benefits against the possible complications, postoperative recovery issues, and financial costs.
 We will only recommend tonsillectomy and adenoidectomy if we feel the potential advantages outweigh the disadvantages.
 Regardless, only you can determine if your child’s obstruction and associated symptoms are bothersome enough to warrant the risks, discomfort, and costs of surgery.
 Clinical studies do substantiate that the vast majority of parents are pleased with the results from their child’s surgery and would do it again.